 Here is an excellent example of some of these concepts being applied by Connecting Data: London as a Graph – make sure to check out the Schema in Google’s Structured Data Testing Tool.
-More recently Google Search Console (formerly Webmaster tools) has introduced a new reporting section for unparsable structured data.
-Should you implement any Schema on your website, any errors or opportunities for improvement will be flagged to you in this report.
+More recently, Google Search Console (formerly Webmaster tools) has introduced a new reporting section for unparsable structured data.
+Should you implement any Schema on your website, GSC will flag any errors or opportunities for improvement in this report.

 Semantic statements are held by the quality and authority of their references (i.e. the URI’s).
 The entity described by these statements takes its place in a wider conversation of context and meaning.
-For some idea of the extent of what this means have a look at http://lod-cloud.net/clouds/lod-cloud.svg – the LOD cloud is a visualisation of the extent of the Semantic Web and it’s many data silos, nodes and vocabularies.
+For some idea of the extent of what these mean, have a look at http://lod-cloud.net/clouds/lod-cloud.svg – the LOD cloud is a visualisation of the extent of the Semantic Web and its many data silos, nodes and vocabularies.